fs-ericr/Regularity---A-freeware-tool-for-the-quantification-of-the-regulartiy-of-periodic-surface-structures/README.md

 ## A freeware software for quantifying the regularity of periodic surface structures

-ReguΛarity is an easy-to-use graphical user interface (GUI) application designed for scientists and researchers working in the fields of laser-induced periodic surface structures (LIPSS), surface pattern analysis, and materials science.
-The software allows users to quickly and accurately quantify the regularity of periodic structures on material surfaces using image-based analytical methods.
+ReguΛarity is an easy-to-use graphical user interface (GUI) application designed for scientists and researchers that allows users to quickly and accurately quantify the regularity of periodic structures on material surfaces using image-based analytical methods.

 ---